kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

       <td style="text-align:left">
       <p> Reviewing the literature list will occur when we meet. </p>
          <p> Download Kali Linux Revealed </p>
-         <p> Identification of chapters and sections from KLR and LBfH for reading as home assignment </p>
+         <p> Identification of chapters and sections from KLR and LBfH<br>
+        for reading as home assignment </p>
       </td>
     </tr>
     <tr>